venamax/dataincubator/graph/README.md

 	 [ediblepickle](https://pypi.python.org/pypi/ediblepickle/1.1.3) can
      streamline the process so that the time-consuming code will only be run when necessary.
+  5. HTTP requests can sometimes fail inconsistently.
+You should expect to run into this issue and deal with it as best you can.

 Now that you have a list of all captions, you should probably save the data on disk so that you can quickly retrieve it.
 Now comes the parsing part.